 Rabbi Dalia Marx, Ph.D., Teaching Torah at Israeli President Reuven Rivlin's Bible Circle

 Rabbi Dalia Marx, Ph.D., Associate Professor of Liturgy and Midrash at our Taube Family Campus in Jerusalem, was invited to Israeli President Reuven Rivlin's residence to teach Torah at the President's Bible Circle in February 2017.

 Rabbi Aaron D. Panken Professor of Liturgy and Midrash, HUC-JIR/Jerusalem

 Jews & Tattoos: The Biblical Body as Canvas

 Humans have always been intrigued with the canvas of the natural body.
 Body marking is one of several ways of altering its appearance.

 Poverty, Avoiding the Judgment of Hell, and the Responsibility of the Non-Poor

 The Talmud (B. Bava Batra 10a) presents a fictional and fascinating dialogue between a Roman named Tineius Rufus and the famous Rabbi Akiva.

-Emily S. and Rabbi Bernard H. Mehlman Chair in Rabbinics; Associate Professor of Codes and Responsa Literature, HUC-JIR/New York
+Emily S. and Rabbi Bernard H. Mehlman Chair in Rabbinics; Professor of Codes and Responsa Literature, HUC-JIR/New York